Slimer: Extreme Ghostbusters

-Slimer, as appeared in the animated series Extreme Ghostbusters.

 After the dissolution of the Ghostbusters, Slimer stayed with Egon Spengler as he watched over the Containment Unit in the Ghostbusters Firehouse.
 In 1997, when there was a sudden surge in supernatural activity, Slimer flew to Egon's class to inform him of the bad news.
 After the formation of the "Extreme Ghostbusters", Slimer joined them in their cases.

 Slimer's appearance was slightly different from the previous series, as he had a ghostly tail and a slightly bigger face, which was less compacted than the previous series.
 Unlike the version of Slimer from The Real Ghostbusters and Ghostbusters II, this version acted much like the version from the original Ghostbusters.
 Slimer's voice was noticeably higher in pitch than in The Real Ghostbusters, because he was voiced by Billy West, instead of Frank Welker, who reprised his role as Ray in the two-part series finale "Back in the Saddle".